 Chicken thighs are definitely my family’s favorite, and wings.
 Breasts… not so much.
 Although I do feel there is a time and place for chicken breasts, just not here, this way in the skillet.
 Try these orange glazed chicken breasts the next time you have some breasts to use up.

 I love Cajun spices and have a favorite local blend.
-Use your favorite, or make your own.
+Use your favorite, or make your own, like this one from Immaculate Bites.
 A word of caution regarding salt.
 My blend has NO SALT and thus I salt the chicken liberally.
 If your blend has salt, adjust accordingly.
 Without salt, even with the flavor and heat of the Cajun spices, the chicken will be bland, just sayin’.

 - 6 chicken thighs, bone-in, skin-on